serverless/examples/aws-node-signed-uploads/README.md

 The approach implemented in this service is useful when you want to use [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and you want to solve the 10MB payload limit.

 The service is based on the [serverless](https://serverless.com/) framework.
-The service is uploading objects to a specific S3 bucket using a [pre-signed URL](http://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).
-Implemented in node.js runtime using [getSignedUrl](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property) method.
+The service is uploading objects to a specific S3 bucket using a [pre-signed URL](http://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html), generated with `@aws-sdk/s3-request-presigner`'s `getSignedUrl`.

-The package is targeting the latest runtime of AWS Lambda. ([8.10](https://aws.amazon.com/blogs/compute/node-js-8-10-runtime-now-available-in-aws-lambda/))
+The package targets the `nodejs24.x` AWS Lambda runtime.

 ## Settings